Legends Rise and Fall

 She was married to Mark Shaffer, a well-decorated educator.
 She has a lone daughter, May Clites and 2 grandchildren, Cheyenne and Sebastien Clites who will carry her legacy forever.
 She led a vibrant New Yorker's life, with her roots in the Filipino-American community.

 While Irene found Ka Felix to learn about God, there was my guru who I have met while searching for God, Dr. Prashant Shah.
 I do not hesitate to mention his legacy as he influenced me to feel spiritual, even just a little while because of his untimely death.
 As we search for God who is as wide as the universe, we narrow even our ways to find Him.
 How can we make God a reality in our lives?
 How can we find true answers to our deepest questions?
 What is the Way to God?
 Do we have God in us?

+I have taken the gist of how to awaken my soul, I will keep Dr. Prashant’s legacy by following his art, of putting God in our midst, while looking from the highest peak!
+I will speak of his teachings over and over but most of all to live goodness as a way of life by example.
 He spoke of God as a Mystic Being that we believe because of faith.
 Somebody we acclaim to be our God, as the same Being who has no name, but who is “I am who I am” in the context of whatever you conceive Him to be.
 To live as a human being, guided by a spirit.
 I do not remember him calling the Spirit as God by his name, is it because God is the Spirit that we can only feel within our souls?

 I will never forget his words in a singsong way, “Soldier, Soldier, will you marry me?”
 While he is always delighted with his own kind, soldiers, and kings of and from great pasts, he is also delighted with beautiful women, queens and princesses from kingdoms and palaces of history, near and far.
 As a modern warrior and innovator, he introduced the Reserve Officers Training Corps (ROTC) in colleges and universities in the Philippines.
 As an educator, he took a lot of interests and research on history, arts, and humanities.
 As a writer, he wrote numerous books, particularly on history in his signature style of writing, historical novels.
 He wrote Las Islas Filipinas, about the history of precolonial Philippines, putting drama in the life of Magellan, his wife, Beatrice, his son Rodrigo, Lapulapu, Rajah Humabon and his Forty Wives, Enrique and Princess Agana's love at first sight and each historical infamous figures.
 Beside him and his soul mate is a beautiful woman herself, his wife from a young age, Dr. Josefina Velez.
 They were blessed with 2 children and 5 grandchildren.
 They are an inseparable duo, a balance and check for Dr. Zal, the Soldier, and Dr. Josie, as the beautiful, and gorgeous woman, his check mate!